Raphaël Gagné

 Raphaël Gagné (born July 16, 1987) is a Canadian cross-country mountain biker.

 Career

 Born in Quebec City, Quebec, Gagné won a gold medal at the 2015 Pan American Games.
 He also finished 6th at UCI-Mtb world cup XCO in Windham.
 He finished 7th at the 2014 Commonwealth Games.
 In 2016, he was named to Canada's Olympic team.

 2018

-Gagné joins European based UCI World cup team, Silverback OMX Pro Team with the goal of working towards Tokyo 2020 Olympic Games.
+Gagné joins European based UCI World cup team, Silverback OMX Pro Team with the goal of working towards 2020 Olympic Games.